 - Valdis Laan, Introduction to Category Theory (pp. 52, 2003).

-- Bartosz Milewski, Category Theory for Programmers (ongoing series of long blogposts, and see also his videos, linked below)
+- Bartosz Milewski, Category Theory for Programmers (series of long blogposts, available in book format, linked below: also see also his videos, also linked below).

 - Benjamin Pierce, A Taste of Category Theory for Computer Scientists (pp. 75, 1988: earlier version of this book).